 65. Contribution to

-- He has a contribution to fulfilling the project.
+- He has contributed to fulfilling the project.

 - I don’t have any contribution to my family.

-- My father has a lot of contribution to our family.
+- My father has made a lot of contributions to our family.

 66. Control over